Would you like to know how to show characters to your readers instead of telling your readers about them?

 Transportation is partly determined by time and place.
 Other details are determined by their personality and station in life.

-In modern times the character’s choice might be a Harley Davison motorcycle or a red Porsche.
+In modern times, the character’s choice might be a Harley-Davidson motorcycle or a red Porsche.
 Maybe a junk car with holes in the floorboards and squeaky doors.

-In the past, it might be a fancy carriage with a matched team of appaloosa horses, a bicycle, a stagecoach, or a beautiful black Arabian stallion.
-Maybe they drive a chariot with red wheels and a bronze shield.
+In the past, it might have been a fancy carriage with a matched team of appaloosa horses, a bicycle, a stagecoach, or a beautiful black Arabian stallion.
+Maybe they drove a chariot with red wheels and a bronze shield.

 Whatever option you choose will help define your character.